ni/VireoSDK/CONTRIBUTING.md

 You are encouraged to push changes to your fork when you have changes and to make branches for experiments.
 The fork is your playground for development and experimentation.

-By default when you create a new fork the Travis and AppVeyor services are not enabled until you give them permission to build.
+By default, when you create a new fork the Travis and AppVeyor services are not enabled until you give them permission to build.
 The following describes how to enable the services for your fork:

 ### Travis CI